bugdataupload/deeplearningbugs/README.md

 ## Our summaries

-The summaries can be found in Theano_summary, TF_summary and Keras_summary directories
+The summaries can be found in Theano_summary, TF_summary and Keras_summary directories, and we store them in json files.

 The entries of summary are mutation node type, accuarcy, training time, mutation line number, node content and related code.